Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Removed function setBlock from the Player class and m_blocking member variable.
 This has been replaced by the function resetFlags as a more general purpose use.
 - Removed the function setRelicFlag and m_hasRelic variable from the Player class and simplified implementation
 - Removed m_hasAbility variable and accompanying functions from the Shield class
+- Fixed bug where flying actors would get sucked into Quicksand